Privacy policy

 Who we are

-Keech Hospice Care provides free, specialist care for adults in Luton and south Bedfordshire, and children from Bedfordshire, Hertfordshire and Milton Keynes, who have life-limiting and terminal illnesses.
+Keech Hospice Care provides free, specialist care for adults in Luton and Bedfordshire, and children from Bedfordshire, Hertfordshire and Milton Keynes, who have a life-limiting condition.

-We aim to support adults and children to live pain and symptom free, to spend untroubled time with their families and friends, to understand what’s happening to them, to stay out of hospital and to make the most of the time they have.
+We aim to support adults and children to live pain and symptom free, to spend untroubled time with their loved ones, to understand what’s happening to them, to stay out of hospital and to make the most of the time they have.

 We raise funds through generous donations from our local community and supporters, and the sale of donated goods in our charity shops.
 In addition, a funding contribution is made by the NHS.